aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 Dump migration
 ''''''''''''''

 ``pg_dump`` is a point-in-time snapshot.
-The data written to the source database after initiating the dump during the migration process are not migrated to the target database.
-When you start a dump migration, make sure no data is written to the source database by the time the dump is over.
+The data written to the source database during the migration process (after initiating the dump) is not migrated to the target database.
+When you start a dump migration, make sure no data is written to the source database by the time the dumping process is over.

 When you trigger the migration setup in the console and initial checks detect that your source database does not support the logical replication, you are notified about it via wizard.
 To continue with the migration, you can select the alternative ``pg_dump`` migration method in the wizard.

 .. topic:: No superuser permissions and no ``aiven_extras``?
 Migrate using the dump method.